biobakery/kneaddata/readme.md

 Three types of output files will be created (where $INPUTNAME is the basename of $INPUT):

-1. The final file of filtered sequences
+1. The final file of filtered sequences after trimming
     * `` $OUTPUT_DIR/$INPUTNAME_kneaddata.fastq ``

 2. The contaminant sequences from testing against a database (with this database name replacing $DATABASE)